ibm-cloud-docs/key-protect/kur.md

 One entry per KMS or HPCS instance found in the account.
 Instances with detected key usage are listed first, then instances with no detected usage.
 Each instance contains:

 Instance metadata
-:   Name, CRN, state, allowed network, public and private endpoints, type (for Key Protect: `multi-tenant` or `dedicated`)
+:   Name, CRN, state, allowed network, public and private endpoints, type (for Key Protect: `multi-tenant` or `dedicated`).

 `found_by_kms_instance_listing`
 :   `true` if the instance was found by listing KMS instances in the account.

 `found_by_resource_scan`
-:   `true` if the instance with keys detected during the resource scan.
+:   `true` if the resource scan found at least one resource encrypted by this instance, either through one of its keys or through a reference to the instance alone (see [Unknowns](#kur-unknowns)).

 `instance_stats`
 :   Key counts by state: